 When expedition is not required by statute, counsel seeking expedited review must file a motion.
 Like other procedural motions, motions to expedite must be filed within 30 days of the date the case is docketed.
-Because of the size of the Court's caseload, and the calendaring of cases months in advance of hearing, the Court grants expedited consideration very rarely.
+The Court grants expedited consideration very rarely.
 The movant must demonstrate that the delay will cause irreparable injury and that the decision under review is subject to substantial challenge.
 The Court also may expedite cases in which the public generally, or in which persons not before the Court, have an unusual interest in prompt disposition.
 The reasons must be strongly compelling.